kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 ## Release Team Meeting Host Playbook

 Release Team meetings are held to coordinate and discuss release-related activities.
-The Release Lead and Lead Shadows host Release Team meetings (see the section X above) throughout the release cycle.
+The Release Lead and Lead Shadows host Release Team meetings throughout the release cycle.
 The following playbook can be used for reference to structure the meeting, you don't need to stick step by step (word by word), it should give guidance how a meeting usually is structured.

 ### Requirements to host the meeting as Release Team Lead / Lead Shadow